ucdavis/endowmentreport/index.md

 ### Endowment Cleanup
 We are continuing the endowment cleanup process.
 You are encouraged to use the <b>Donors without an RM</b> as well as <b>Funds without a stewardee</b> views.
 Funds without a stewardee will have –UNSTD as part of their identifier code.
-You will find a link to these funds in the Airtable [table of contents](https://airtable.com/appsCGrs4v1jVJWld/shrdZr5COpQCTNwhm){:target="\_blank"}
+You will find a link to these funds in [this link](https://airtable.com/appGBlUU5tceomO7b/shrjiw82eCqmYv2pl
+0){:target="\_blank"} or navigating to 'No Stewardee - Grouped by school' in the Airtable [table of contents](https://airtable.com/appGBlUU5tceomO7b/shrgeidkDdsvlEuHn){:target="\_blank"}.

 Please make an effort to identify a stewardee.
 If a specific fund is not to be stewarded, please let us know why by submitting a "make a change" form and following the proper procedures.

 ### Deceased Stewardees
 We have removed most deceased stewardees as report recipients.
 When we could find a spouse, they were added to the fund.
-However, if someone else should be stewarded (or if the descendant is not in Advance), please [fill out a change form](https://ucdavis.github.io/endowmentreport//docs/change){:target="\_blank"} in Airtable and ensure Advance is updated.
+However, if someone else should be stewarded (or if the descendant is not in Advance), please review how to [fill out a change form](https://ucdavis.github.io/endowmentreport//docs/change){:target="\_blank"} in Airtable and ensure Advance is updated.

 ---
-We are happy to sit down with you and walk you through the data and Airtable.
+We are happy to meet with you and walk you through the data and Airtable.
 If you would like to arrange a time, please email [Daniella Hanson](mailto:dahanson@ucdavis.edu).